Watching films in the language you’re studying is one of the most effective and enjoyable ways to learn.

 The hijacking takes its toll on all of them in different ways.

-Plus, viewing the film again with or without subtitles will help you comprehend how phrases and accents you can use and eventually sink into your brain.
+Plus, viewing the film again, with or without subtitles, will help you understand the phrases and accents you can use and eventually internalize.

 Final Words on Learning Danish with Films